oatlog/oatlog/doc/report/main.typ

 optimizations to improve performance while enabling portability and abstraction.
-For example, autovectorization allows code to take advantage of SIMD hardware without using architecture-specific intrinsics, while function inlining eliminates the overhead of function calls, enabling higher-level abstractions without sacrificing speed.
+For example, autovectorization allows code to take advantage of SIMD hardware without using architecture-specific intrinsics, while function inlining eliminates the overhead of function calls, enabling higher-level abstractions without sacrificing performance.
 These optimizations not only enhance program execution and energy efficiency but also make it easier for developers to write clean, maintainable, and portable code.

 Implementing such a compiler is a complex task.
 In practice, there are a few large compiler backends that have received significant engineering effort and which are used across the industry to compile